mobie/mobie.github.io/specs/mobie_spec.md

 		- `showScatterPlot`: Whether to show the scatter plot.
 The default is 'false', i.e. if this property is not present the scatter plot should not be shown.
 		- `showSelectedSegmentsIn3d`: Whether to show the selected segments in the 3d viewer.
 		- `sources`: The segmentation sources that are part of this display group.
 Contains a list of strings.
 		- `tables`: Additional tables to load.
 If present, the default table will always be loaded and should not be specified here.
-Contains a list of strings.
+Contains a list with items:
+			- ``:
+			- ``:
 		- `valueLimits`: Value limits for numerical color maps like 'blueWhiteRed'.
 Contains a tuple of [number, number].
 - `sourceTransforms`: The source transformations of this view.
 The transformations must be defined in the physical coordinate space and are applied in addition to the transformations given in the bdv.xml.
 Contains a list with items:
 	- `affine`: Affine transformation applied to a list of sources.
 The fields `parameters` and `sources` are required.